rzkyif/rykz-spcm/docs/COMPATIBILITY.md

 ```

 ### Values
 Single values that exists in a list that you provide.
-The actual setting value will be a string, but users will input with a dropdown.
+The actual setting value will be a string, but users will input with an autocomplete interface.

 Example `Setting`s :
 ```js